-Then last Sunday we watched He is Risen from Animated Stories.
+Then last Sunday, which was Palm Sunday, we watched He is Risen from Animated Stories.
 We set up our chairs just like a theatre (that’s what Tommy said), and instead of popcorn, we had pretzels and crackers.
 We projected the movie on the wall like gigantic movie screen.
-And the captivating animation of the Crucifixion and Resurrection made the Scriptures come alive in our little Sunday school classroom.
+And the captivating animation of the Betrayal, Crucifixion, and Resurrection made the Scriptures come alive in our little Sunday school classroom.

 This Sunday, we had a dozen multi-colored plastic eggs, and inside each one was something that symbolized part of Passion Week.
 The kids selected their eggs–mostly by their favorite colors.
 They were eager to open them because they thought there was candy inside, but I was quick to tell them that wasn’t the case.
 And I firmly told them not to open their egg until I asked for their color.